-The Narrative of the Life of Frederick Douglass, An American Slave is widely considered to be the most significant work to have been written by a former slave.
-This memoir, first published in 1845 set the tone for the American abolitionist movement.
-Within four months of its publication, more than five thousand copies had made their ways into the hands of the American people.
-Part of what made this memoir so key, was that it not only described Douglass' life as a slave, but it also reveals his tremendous journey to becoming a free man.
-Douglass would go on to become a leader in the abolitionist movement with his future anti-slavery writings.
-Key reading for sociologists and historians this elegantly designed clothbound edition features an elastic closure and a new introduction by Eric A. Hairston.
+Considered to be the most famous work written by a former slave, this memoir, first published in 1845 set the tone for the American abolitionist movement.
+Within four months of its publication, it had sold more than five thousand copies.
+The book not only describes Douglass' life as a slave, but it also reveals his tremendous journey to becoming a free man.

 Frederick Douglass (1818-1895) was an African American social reformer, orator, writer, and statesman.
 After escaping from slavery, he became a leader of the abolitionist movement, gaining note for his dazzling oratory and incisive antislavery writing.
 He is one of the most famous African Americans of all time and his memoirs continue to be studied by historians and enthusiasts today, nearly 150 years after the Civil War.